ding2/ding2/tests/docs/how-to-write-tests.md

 ("Given"), actions ("When") and outcomes ("Then"), all of which are step definitions.

+### Feature organization ###

+Behat features is located in `features`, while tests for major (possibly optional) components should be located in a sub-folder.
+For instance, the tests for the personalization modules are located in `features/p2`.

+Currently there's only one suite defined (`default`), but as more sub-systems become covered by tests, suites will be created.

 ## Step definitions ##

 The step definitions contain the actual test code, which performs the